 The Cowboy Rub is the perfect complement to this dish as it goes well with any cut of beef, but we find that it pairs particularly nicely with grilled steak.
 You’ll LOVE this!

 Coffee and Chili Powder Give a Barbecued Steak Recipe Big Flavor

-The rich-tasting rub in this grilled steak recipe is inspired by “redeye gravy,” a favorite old cowboy chuck wagon preparation made by using black coffee to deglaze the pan in which ham steaks had cooked.
+The rich-tasting rub in this grilled steak recipe is inspired by “redeye gravy,” a favorite old cowboy chuck wagon preparation made using black coffee to deglaze the pan ham steaks had cooked.

 Speaking of the beef, any good steak will work well with this recipe.
 It’s especially good with rib-eye steak, T-bone steak, or New York steak.
 Flank steak works well with it, too.

 - 4 rib-eye, T-bone, or New York steaks, 10 to 12 ounces each

 - 2 tablespoons mild to medium-hot pure chili powder